RezzaMir/wolfgoatcabbage/README.md

-B) TYPE THESE CODES ON 'Command Prompt (CDM)' QUICK VISUAL STUDIO ACCESS
+B) TYPE THESE CODES ON 'Command Prompt (CDM)' for QUICK VISUAL STUDIO ACCESS

 mkdir wolfgoatcabbage